 About Erich Schiffmann

 Erich Schiffmann is one of the most respected mentors and yoga teachers in America.
-Having studied first-hand with Jiddu Krishnamurti, BKS Iyengar, TKV Desikachar, Dona Holleman, Vanda Scaravelli and others, he has gleaned the best of all of their teachings during his almost fifty years of practice and distilled them within his own experience of yoga.
-From that he arrived upon a path that has proven to have great resonance with those seeking experience a deeper sense of stillness, peace and being.
+Having studied first-hand with Jiddu Krishnamurti, BKS Iyengar, TKV Desikachar, Dona Holleman, Vanda Scaravelli, Joel Kramer, Rajpur and others, he has gleaned the best of all of their teachings during his almost fifty years of practice and distilled them within his own experience of yoga.
+From that he arrived upon a path that has proven to have great resonance with those seeking a deeper sense of stillness, peace and being.

-Feathered Pipe has been privileged beyond words to share space and with him summer after summer at the Ranch.
-His teachings and his spirit inspire and enrich all, and continually validate that there are deep treasures to discovered in the search, and that to seek with curiosity, joy and sincerity is to find.
+Feathered Pipe has been privileged beyond words to share space with him summer after summer at the Ranch.
+His teachings and his spirit inspire and enrich all.
+His wisdom continually validates that there are deep treasures to discovered in the search, and that to seek with curiosity, joy and sincerity is to find.

 Learn more about Erich: erichschiffmann.com